Azoyalabs/avalanche_hackathon/README.md

 - Integration with Avvy, the Avalanche Name Service
 Social platforms also mean an opportunity to build a following and identity verification is a part of this process.
 Summit is integrated with Avvy, the Avalanche Name Service, thereby guaranteeing a single identity on multiple Avalanche-based platforms.

+- Crosschain payments through Chainlink’s CCIP
+By making use of the CCIP protocol implemented by Chainlink, Summit boasts its own Receiver smart contract that allows for interaction with the protocol from many EVM-based blockchains, such as Ethereum, Arbitrum, Polygon, Base and many others.
+A sample transaction is [available here.](https://ccip.chain.link/msg/0x06315877e2c41a55c84faa210aa92e154f1d56003d57fbf33491e4514277b68e)

+- We use Chainlink functions to power an authorization system tailored to filter bots and nefarious actors.
+A sample authentication request is [available here.](https://functions.chain.link/fuji/4179/0xb9dba88a990fdbb0f29c73bcc3a3e835dfe74f27931d9bd040f7df730ec75d3b)

 ## Testnet